Wage Calculator

 Use the calculator →

-The FBT exemption for EVs under $91,387 can make novated leasing noticeably more competitive than buying outright or using a standard car loan.
+The FBT exemption for eligible EVs under $91,387 can make novated leasing noticeably more competitive than buying outright or using a car loan.

-LISTO already reduces super tax to near zero.
-And lower marginal rates mean smaller savings on other sacrifice types.
+LISTO already refunds most contributions tax at low incomes, and lower marginal rates mean smaller savings on other sacrifice types.

 Novated leases become complicated if you change jobs.
 Salary sacrifice works best with stable employment.